 After suffering a loss in Week 10, the Buffalo Bills will try to bounce back quickly as they head south for a rivalry game with the Miami Dolphins.
 Kickoff is at 1:00 EST on Sunday, November 17 at Hard Rock Stadium in Miami Gardens, Florida.
 Fans in upstate New York and South Florida will be able to watch the game on CBS.

-Oddsmakers list the Dolphins as 4.5-point favorites at home.
-The over/under is set at 40 points.
-Be sure to check out a full list of the Week 13 NFL betting odds.
+Oddsmakers list the Bills as 6.5-point road favorites with the over/under set at 40 points.
+Be sure to check out all of the Week 11 NFL odds.

 Buffalo has started to cool off in November after getting off to a 5-1 start.
 The Bills have lost two of their last three games, including a home loss to the Eagles and a road loss last week to the Browns despite holding a lead in the fourth quarter.
 Those losses are keeping the Bills two games back of New England in the AFC East while allowing a host of teams to come within a game or two of Buffalo in the Wild Card standings.

 The good news is that the Bills have a golden opportunity to get back on track with games against the Dolphins and Broncos the next two weeks.
 Things get a little tricky for Buffalo starting with a Thanksgiving Day date with the Cowboys.
 That makes it important for the Bills to take care of business against a couple of losing teams during the next two weeks.

 Of course, the Dolphins are riding on after back-to-back wins.
 To be fair, those wins came against the 2-7 Jets and an Indianapolis team that was playing a backup quarterback.
 Nevertheless, it’s two more wins than most people thought Miami would get this season.
 Despite parting ways with so many key players, those who remain with the Dolphins are still playing hard for rookie head coach Brian Flores.